| Feature | Slyce Spend-to-own, flat $9.99/mo | M1 Finance User-defined Pie portfolios + auto-rebalance |

 Pick M1 Finance

 M1's Pie model is unique — you set target allocations across stocks/ETFs and M1 maintains them via auto-rebalance on deposits and withdrawals.
-For DIY portfolio designers, M1 delivers something no other consumer app does.You need custodial accounts or Trump Account routing
+For DIY portfolio designers, M1 delivers something no other consumer app does.You want spending to define the portfolio instead of designing one

 Pick Slyce